With tasty food, live music and a wide variety of international stalls, this is the night market for all your hippie needs.

 Local expats come here to sell their quirky handmade wares, while international designers from all over the world showcase their unique creations, sometimes exclusively at the Arpora night market.

-This mad hatter sells hats made from palm trees.
+Quirky stalls include this mad hatter who sells hats made from palm trees.

 Next up, read my comprehensive guide to how to be a solo female traveller in Goa.